-A $75.00 non-refundable application fee will be assessed all international students who apply for admission.
+A $75.00 non-refundable application fee will be assessed by all international students who apply for admission.

 Late Registration Fee

-Students will be assessed a $50.00 non-refundable late registration fee if they register and/or pay beginning the first day of class for a semester.
+Students will be assessed a $50.00 non-refundable late registration fee if they register on the first day of a semester or later.

 Medical Services Fee

 A medical services fee of $51.00 per semester will be assessed all students who enroll.
-This fee is prorated for summer short terms.
 The medical services fee is used to provide medical services to students at the University.

 A program fee will be assessed to all students who enroll.
 This fee supports academic programs on each campus.

 - Lower-level undergraduate fee (1000 & 2000 level courses): $8/semester credit hour